DominickW-C/javaGame/notes.md

   third commit today, although after making my first commit I realized I wanted to change some lines in this file so I edited them and made another commit, and thought since I only pushed once it would only count on Github as one commit, but it ended up being two.
 So the second commit was pretty much nothing.

+** 7-8-25 **
+- Added the ability to reset when a collision happens.
+Also made the game end when a collision happens.
+Also went and made it so many hardcoded numbers are now variables, making it easier to change things like that gaps on the pipes with only one number instead of having to go through and do it in every method that can draw a pipe.
+Also changed offsets to variables which didn't really do much but it made the pipe reset method a little more clear.
+Also now I have resetPipe and reset method which is a bit confusing but one resets a single pipe and the other both.
+The reason why I have two methods is becasue when resetting one pipe at a time you don't have to worry about the offset, but when resetting both you do.
+While I could have found a way to do this in one method I think it is a little more clear this way despite the similar names.